US Healthcare System Explained - Here’s How It WorksRead More

-A mutual insurance plan is a plan that is owned and operated by the members of the group that owns the plan.
+Mutual insurance refers to plans that are owned and operated by the members of the group that own the plan.
 All of the money that is earned by the group directly benefits its members by reducing costs (e.g. premiums), being distributed to the members, or being held within the group to benefit the entire group, which is why co-op health insurance plans are so affordable.

-Health insurance co-ops are owned by companies, small markets, and other groups.
-The groups that own health insurance co-ops can be private or public, and these groups can be national, state, or local.
+Health insurance cooperatives are owned by companies, small markets, and other groups, and can be private or public entities.
+Additionally, these groups can operate on a national, state, or local level.
 The owners can be medical professionals and healthcare businesses (e.g. hospitals, health clinics, charities, etc.).
 Though there are owners of the plans, there are no hierarchies.
-The owners are also members themselves and do not receive better benefits or preferential treatment for being the owner.
+The owners are also members themselves, and do not receive better benefits or preferential treatment for being the one charge.

 Health insurance co-ops are significantly cheaper than regular health insurance.
 The monthly fees are called membership fees, not premiums.
-The average cost of a membership fee runs about $40 to $90.
+The average cost of a membership fees run about $40 to $90.
 To put that into perspective, regular COBRA insurance premiums can cost as much as $650 per month.

 Though affordable health insurance that covers almost as much- if not just as much- as a regular insurance plan sounds appealing, being a part of a health insurance cooperative is not for everyone.
 The downfalls of being a part of a self-governed group may outweigh the benefits for you.
 It up to you to weight out the pros and cons of being a part of a medical cooperative if for you.

 Health Co-Op Pros